 Sertraline (By mouth)

 Treats depression, obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), social anxiety disorder, and panic disorder.
-This medicine is a selective serotonin reuptake inhibitor (SSRI).
+This medicine is an SSRI.

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.
 You may need to take it for a few weeks or months before you feel better.

 - Oral liquid: Use the dropper provided to remove the medicine and mix it with 1/2 cup (4 ounces) of water, ginger ale, lemon-lime soda, lemonade, or orange juice.
 Drink the mixture right away.
 It is normal for it to look a bit hazy.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.